pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 ## Uninstall

+### Uninstall pytools4dart package only
 To uninstall package (and keep environment):
 ```commandline
 pip uninstall pytools4dart
 ```

+### Uninstall the created environment
-To uninstall environment (leaving your computer in the state it was before installation) remove virtual environment directory.
+To uninstall environment, remove virtual environment directory.
+It will leave your computer in the state it was before the environment creation.

 - in conda: deactivate `ptdvenv` environment and remove it
 ```commandline